UoMResearchIT/UoM_AQ_Data_Tools/README.md

 The MEDMI dataset are accessed using the python2 installation on their system, no more packages require installing to run the scripts for this.

+We recommend using conda to import the required python libraries.
+Using standalone pip is untested.

 The processing scripts for extracting the EMEP data are written in python3.
 To install the packages needed for these (using conda and pip) use this script:
 `conda env create -f env_emep.yml`